 - Changes in collection period/method-from 1994 to 2002, data were collected under the Commonwealth State Disability Agreement Minimum Data Set (CSDA MDS) which was run as a 'snapshot' collection.
-Data from the snapshot collections are not strictly comparable to that from the annual data collections (the CSTDA NMDS for 2003-04 to 2008-09 and the DS NMDS from 2009-10 onwards). - Changes to service type codes- - from 1 October 2008, targeted support services (5.04) previously delivered by the Australian Government and included in the service group 'employment services' were transferred to state/territory governments and are now distributed across various state and territory service type codes - the use of a combined open and supported employment service code (5.03) was discontinued on 1 December 2004. - Changes to linkage processes to estimate service user counts occurred in 2007-08.
-For more information see Chapter 1 in Disability support services 2008-09. - The NDIS was launched in trial sites from 1 July 2013, with progressive rollout to full scheme commencing from 1 July 2016.
-It is expected that many NDA service users will transition to the NDIS and hence exit from the DS NMDS collection over time.
-This affects data from 2013-14 onwards, and, as jurisdictions reach full roll-out of the NDIS, data provision to the DS NMDS will cease.
-In particular: - The Australian Capital Territory Government did not collect DS NMDS data in 2015-16 and 2016-17, and was not required to collect data from 2017-18 onwards (as transition to the NDIS in this jurisdiction was completed by the end of 2016-17). - New South Wales completed transition to the NDIS during 2017-18 and, because of complexities associated with the transition, only twoquarters of DS NMDS data were collected in 2017-18.
-As such, data for 2017-18 may be an underestimate.
-However, it is likely that very few clients only received services in the second half of the year and the first two-quarters are considered largely representative of the full year.
+Data from the snapshot collections are not strictly comparable to that from the annual data collections (the CSTDA NMDS for 2003-04 to 2008-09 and the DS NMDS from 2009-10 to 2018-19). - · Changes to service type codes: - From 1 October 2008, targeted support services (5.04) previously delivered by the Australian Government and included in the service group 'employment services' were transferred to state/territory governments and were distributed across various state and territory service type codes. - The use of a combined open and supported employment service code (5.03) was discontinued on 1 December 2004. - Changes to linkage processes to estimate service user counts occurred in 2007-08.
+For more information, see Chapter 1 in Disability support services 2008-09.

+The NDIS was launched in trial sites from 1 July 2013, with progressive roll-out to full scheme commencing from 1 July 2016.
+As was expected many NDA service users transitioned to the NDIS and hence exited from the DS NMDS collection over time.
+This affected data from 2013-14 to 2018-19, and, as jurisdictions reached full roll-out of the NDIS, data provision to the DS NMDS ceased.
+In particular:

+- The Australian Capital Territory Government did not collect DS NMDS data in 2015-16 and 2016-17, and was not required to collect data from 2017-18 onwards (as transition to the NDIS in this jurisdiction was completed by the end of 2016-17). - New South Wales completed transition to the NDIS during 2017-18, with only 2 quarters of DS NMDS data collected.
+Existing NSW clients were prioritised and transitioned to the NDIS according to the most intensive disability service type they could access.
+This meant the majority of clients remaining beyond the 2nd quarter of 2017-18 were those people with lower intensity support requirements in community care and community support, which were mostly provided by small, local providers.
+After examining data for the first half of 2017-18 and comparing it to that of previous years, NSW concluded that while the data submitted for 2017-18 may be a slight under-enumeration, it was largely representative of what a full year submission would have been.